NextDevBoard/home/_posts/2015-12-15-NextDev-site-online.md

   bio: Software Engineer, Architect, Hardware Enthusiast
   image: logo.png
 ---
-NextDev is a small, low cost, WiFi (Internet) connected device designed to integrate with a LCD TFT touch screen display.
+NextDev is a small, low cost, WiFi (Internet) connected device with an integrated LCD TFT touch screen display.
 In a very real sense it is a standalone computer for controlling a network of sensors and actuators.
 It simplifies the development your own applications for the Internet of Things (IoT).
 Constructing a user interface UI can be a challenging and time consuming endeavor.

 > “NextDev makes this process fun!"